hbatistuzzo/hbatistuzzo/README.md

 🔹 :bar_chart: I've worked as a TA/Specialist Instructor and as an Oceanographic Data Analyst in BC, Canada <br>
 🔹 📋 This is where I’m building a portfolio in Data Science <br>
 🔹 🤘 4th kyu in codewars.
 It ain't easy 😢! <br>
-🔹 Currently learning more about Docker, Kubernetes and their use in cloud environments <br>
+🔹 2026: Currently working towards the [IBM AI Engineering Professional Certificate](https://www.coursera.org/learn/machine-learning-with-python/lecture/7994V/course-introduction) <br>

 <div align="center">